100RAV-AGGARWAL/100RAV-AGGARWAL/README.md

 - 🔭 I’ve worked on [Pathlaws](https://pathlaws.com/home), [TrackTrades](https://tracktrades.in/)

-- 🌱 I’m currently practicing *DSA* and exploring *Oracle Cloud Infrastructure*
+- 🌱 I’m currently practicing *DSA* and exploring *Factory Design Pattern*

 - 👨‍💻 All of my projects are available at [Github](https://github.com/100RAV-AGGARWAL)